 • Wash your hands before and after an appointment.

 • Bring only one essential accompanying person to your appointment if at all needed.

 • Please let us know if you would like to reschedule or do not feel comfortable being seen at this time.

 • Please wait in your car and have us call you when we are ready to see you.

-We appreciate your understanding while we kept our office open for emergent care only to help control the spread of the Coronavirus.
-Your health and well-being continue to be our highest priority, and we are able to open due to our carefully planned and revised office procedures to minimize the risk of infection for patients and team members.
+We appreciate your understanding as continue to help control the spread of the Coronavirus.
+We remain open due to our carefully planned and revised office procedures to minimize the risk of infection for our patients and team members.
 Rest assured that we will take care of you as we do with our own families.

 1. Waiting Room

 To keep you and our staff safe and healthy, only one patient at a time is allowed in our waiting room.
 If necessary, a parent or caregiver of the patient may briefly enter the office.
 Only 3-4 patients at a time are allowed in the office.
 You must wear a mask when you enter the building and practice social distancing in common areas of the office, including the front desk.
 Upon arrival, if patients don’t have a mask, you are provided one.